Holdy/pal_id/index.md

 # Introduction

-pal_id (payee and location) is a simple and guessable way of allocating ids to business premises.
+pal_id (payee and location) is a simple and guessable/repeatable way of allocating ids to business premises.
+With such ids in place, we can leverage and combine different datasets, and process commercial data from a geographical perspective.

-The simplest type of pal_id looks like:
+The simplest form of pal_id looks like:

 `harrods.com~sw1x_7xl~gb`

-We've taken three components and joined them with a tilde:
+It's pretty easy to guess what this is referring to, as we've simply taken three components and joined them with a tilde:

 (`basic webdomain`) ~ (`store postcode`) ~ (`2 letter country for good measure`)